Day 1: Arrival

-After breakfast we set off at about 8.30 in the morning in the direction of Agrigento, the site of the ancient Greek city of Akragas, founded in 580 BC by the Rhodians and Cretans.
-After riding through an agricultural area near Aragona, we arrive at the Macalube di Aragona, where we witness the strange phenomenon of small mud volcanos formed by methane rising up through the earth and creating craters as it emerges.
-We then ride on towards Agrigento, stopping on the way for a picnic lunch.
+After breakfast we will set off at about 8.30 in the morning in the direction of Agrigento, the site of the ancient Greek city of Akragas, founded in 580 BC by the Rhodians and Cretans.
+After riding through an agricultural area near Aragona, we will arrive at the Macalube di Aragona, where we will witness the strange phenomenon of small mud volcanoes formed by methane rising up through the earth and creating craters as it emerges.
+We will ride on towards Agrigento, stopping on the way for a picnic lunch.
 During the afternoon you will enjoy a guided tour of the area's most important monuments (the Temples of Hera, Concordia, Hercules, Zeus and Castor), before enjoying a dinner prepared with local produce and spending the night at the farm of Passo dei Briganti.

 Day 7: Agrigento to Torre Salsa (hours of riding: 6/7)

 We will have breakfast and set off at around 8.30 in the morning, following a very beautiful route through the countryside of Agrigento, with wonderful views of the Mediterranean coast.
 Our ride will take us to the coastal reserve of Torre Salsa, one of Sicily's most beautiful and best preserved coastlines, before riding on to our final destination along the coast, where we will have dinner and spend the night.

 Breakfast and transfer to the airport (or another destination on the island upon request).

 21 - 28 May 2022

 If none of these dates work for you have a look at our other Sicily Trails